mehulagg/gitlab/doc/development/multi_version_compatibility.md

 - 🚢 New version
 - 🙂 Old version

-We worry most about minor version jumps.
+We worry most about monthly release jumps.
 But refer to [How long must code be backwards-compatible?](#how-long-must-code-be-backwards-compatible).

 | Upgrade step | Postgres DB | Web nodes | API nodes | Sidekiq nodes | Compatibility concerns |
 | --- | --- | --- | --- | --- | --- |